emmt/TwoDimensional.jl/docs/src/Points.md

 round([T,] obj, [r::RoundingMode])
 ```

-which rounds the coordinates of `obj` to the nearest integer.
+which rounds the coordinates of `obj` to the nearest integral value.
 Optional
 argument `T` is to specify the type of the result or the type of the
 coordinates of the result.
-Optional argument `r` is to set the rounding
+Optional argument `r` is the rounding mode, the
-mode, the default is `RoundNearest`.
+default is the same as `round` for a scalar value.

 Similarly, `floor([T,],P)` and `ceil([T,],P)` yield the point with integer
 coordinates immediately (inclusively) before and after [`Point`](@ref) `P`.